QGoGithub/CplusplusResearch_Decision_Making/README.md

 C++ Programs for Quantitative Research and Decision Making

-   - These tools built in C++ are able to manipulate data to produce useful outputs
+   - These quant research tools built in C++ are able to manipulate data to produce useful outputs
         - These outputs can then be applied towards useful decision making and application.